-- Made with Certified Organic Seaweeds: A sustainable and nutritious option for your diet
+- Made with Certified Organic Seaweeds wild-harvested from the North Atlantic: A sustainable and nutritious option for your diet

 - Made with solar-dried sea salt from the Gulf of Maine